DarkRaikiri-web/My-Cybersecurity-Portfolio/README.md

 # My-Cybersecurity-Portfolio
-an aspiring ethical hacker in training
+Cybersecurity learning journey as a teen ethical hacker in training.